rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 ## Examples

 I'ved used Claude Diary for the past month.
-Here are some examples areas where I've found Claude Diary to be helpful:
+I just run the `diary` command in sessions that I want to capture.
+Then I run `reflect` periodically to update my `CLAUDE.md`.
+Here are some examples where I've found Claude Diary to be helpful:

 **PR review feedback**: PR comments (which can be loaded via Claude Code's `pr-comments` command) are a great source of feedback to update Claude Code's memory.